ckeditor/ckeditor5/docs/installation/getting-started/quick-start.md

 After you sign up, you will find in the customer dashboard the full code snippet to run the editor with premium features with all the necessary configurations.

-## List of all plugins included in CKEditor 5 superbuild
+## List of all plugins included in the CKEditor 5 superbuild

 The table below presents the list of all plugins included in the superbuild.
 You may disable any of them using the `removePlugins` configuration option.